All Episodes

 art bell

-When, do you think?
+When do you think?

 I guess we're talking about an astrological event in July.

-Next Alive is coming next July.
+Next July is coming next July.

 budd hopkins

-in which we're going to be able to keep this thing secret.
+This is so incredibly widespread that it simply, the days are numbered, really, in which we're going to be able to keep this thing secret.

 art bell

-If that magic moment comes and all of this builds to some kind of climax, how would you think it might come?
+How would you think, Bud, that it would break open if that magic moment comes and all of this builds to some kind of climax?

 budd hopkins